 From RM 60,000

 Personally, I tend to sway towards smaller cases but the larger 40 mil case is whole heartedly recommended because things get seriously interesting with its variety of dials on offer.
-In 2015, the larger Day-Date has been given a fresh, playful even by Rolex standards, update that was very well received.
+In 2015, the larger Day-Date was given a fresh, playful look by Rolex standards, an update that was very well received.
 Be it in sundust olive, diagonal or stripe motif, this iconic Rolex steers away from the classic stereotype where it is only worn by those who are greying.
-This decision by Rolex is a winner as it felt like it is a whole new generation of Day-Dates instead of just a mild facelift treatment.
-Furthermore, a worry free 5-years warranty too have been slapped across the range.
+This decision by Rolex is a winner as it feels like it is a whole new generation of Day-Dates instead of just a mild facelift treatment.
+As a cherry on the cake, they now come with a 5 years warranty.

 Prices start from 50,000 for one with a leather bracelet and goes beyond a hundred thousand ringgit makes it undoubtedly expensive but factor in that it is entirely carved out of precious metal then it seems justified.
 It is a shame I did not get to capture the craftsmanship of the bracelet of this iconic Rolex as the owner kindly took it off his wrist over a dinner conversation and lent it for a couple of days.